leonardodls/hbp-demo-product-1/assets/public/Chapter_6_Building_A_Model/05_Calculating_Each_Years_Demand.md

 #### Let us calculate the demand for Year 1 and then determine the demand growth rate after year 1

-**Step 1:** Using the above data, let us fill in the inputs and decision variables for our spreadsheet model that we started building in [Section 6.4](mailto:asd).
+**Step 1:** Using the above data, let us fill in the inputs and decision variables for our spreadsheet model that we started building in *Section 6.4*.

 1. Year 1 selling price (**p**)